 What’s a Good Time for Murph?
 The Ultimate Breakdown

-The Murph workout is a challenging CrossFit WOD (workout of the day) that consists of a one-mile run, 100 pull-ups, 200 push-ups, 300 squats, and another one-mile run.
-Completing the Murph workout is a significant achievement, but many athletes also strive to complete it as quickly as possible.
+The Murph workout is one of the toughest WODs out there.
+It’s a beast of a challenge that includes a one-mile run, 100 pull-ups, 200 push-ups, 300 squats, and finishes with another one-mile run.
+Crushing Murph is a big deal, and athletes are always looking to finish it faster—especially with or without a weight vest.

 In this article, we'll discuss what's a good time for Murph, including record times, with and without a vest.